sulu/sulu-docs/reference/content-types/single_snippet_selection.rst

     * - types
       - string
       - If set, only snippets of the type can be selected.
-    * - default
-      - string - false
-      - If this parameter is true or set to a specific area, the content-type will load the respective default snippet if no snippet is selected.
     * - loadExcerpt
       - boolean
       - If set to true, the taxonomies information of the snippet is loaded into a "taxonomies" property